idealley/cloudms-tutorial-menu/getting-started.md

 You will be presented with two options select “Empty project”.
 Give it a “title” and an optional description.
 Then it takes a little while, and you will have a shiny new project in your dashboard.

 We need to create api keys, thus click on your project.
 And on the left hand-side menu click on Application.
 When the page opens, create a new Application, the defaults options are fine, just give it a name.
-When the application has been created \(you might need to refresh the page to see it\), go to the “API keys” menu item on the left hand-side menu.
+When the application has been created \(you might need to refresh the page to see it\), go to the “API keys” menu item on the left hand-side menu. \(The bellow credentials have been deleted\).
 ![](https://raw.githubusercontent.com/idealley/cloudcms-manage-menus/master/images/api-keys.png "api-keys.png")

 Copy the content of the `gitana.json` into a `gitana.json` file, that you can put at the root of your project.
 This file will not be commited to github as it has been added to the `.gitignore`.